You’ve spent countless hours, effort, and energy building your book of clients as a financial advisor but you’re not quite happy with where you’re at.

 It’s important to note that the speed of this process isn’t as important as you would think.
 Since you have likely already been paid on these existing pieces of business, you will not immediately get paid on these clients again by switching firms.

-Can You Have a Smooth Transition When Switching Firms As A Financial Advisor?
+Create A Smooth Transition When Switching Firms As A Financial Advisor

 Even amidst the process of switching firms you are an advisor first and foremost.
 Your priorities as a financial advisor start with your clients and a smooth transition lies within the steps you take with your clients and future clients.